hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/creating-custom-fields.md

 ## The onChange action

 In order to update the value of the field, you must call `this.args.onChange` passing the new field value as the only argument.
-This has several knock on effects, including triggering validation, as well as triggering external actions passed to the `ChangesetWebform` component, so it is important to do it this way, rather than by updating the chnageset property directly.
+This has several knock on effects, including
+* updating the associated proeprty ont he changeset
+* triggering validation,
+* triggering external `onFieldValueChange` action, if it was passed to the `ChangesetWebform` component.

 ## The onUserInteraction action

 Your custom field component can optionally also call `this.args.onUserInteraction` action.
 This will give you fine grained control over which events should trigger validation, and this control can be defined in your consuming `formSchema` object.

 also available as `this.args.onUserInteraction` when the user interacts with the form in a particular way.
-It takes the related `formField` class instance and `eventType` as arguments.
+It takes `eventType` as its only argument.

-`formField` is passed into the component as `this.args.formField`.

 `eventType` is simply a string, and can be anything that you choose.
 The significance of `eventType` is that if the ssame string is included in the `validatesOn` array for the field definition in the form schema, then the field's validation will become active and visible when the `onUserInteraction` is fired.